Comparing NBN Internet with DSL, Cable, and Satellite Options

 Cable Internet

-Another choice for those chasing speed, cable internet uses coaxial cables and can offer significant speeds, often between 30 and 100 Mbps.
+Another choice for those chasing maximum speeds, cable internet uses coaxial cables and can offer significant speeds, often between 30 and 100 Mbps.
 However, it’s largely limited to urban areas with existing infrastructure.
-Plus, shared connections might mean your neighbour’s Netflix binge affects your speeds.
+Plus, shared connections might mean your neighbour’s Netflix binge affects your typical evening speeds.

 Satellite Internet